jogleasonjr/particle-hc-sr04/README.md

 # particle-hc-sr04

-Firmware for reading ultrasonic measurements from an HC-SR04 on a particle device.
+Firmware for reading ultrasonic measurements from an HC-SR04 on a Particle device.

 The firmware assigns the readings to `inches` and `cm` variables.